top of page

 The objective of his research is to focus on the design, prototyping, and evaluation of “Intelligent Design Systems” employing embedded computation within the context of the built and natural environments.
 His architecture concentrates on intelligent forms while inventing new possibilities for content and everyday use; it is a concept of futurism through a persistent investigation of the symbiotic potentials in nature and technology.

 Discipline of Intelligent Design Systems (IDS)

-Arash has been teaching and researching in various architecture schools in the United States, the UK, and Iran since 2007.
-His intellectual framework develops and introduces the discipline of Intelligent Design Systems (IDS), which concerns people, environments, rules, and things.
+Dr. Soleimani has been teaching and researching in different architecture schools in the US, UK, and Iran since 2007.
+He is the founder of i-arch studio which explores and defines various ways in which designers may use computational thinking to nurture algorithmic processes, creative practices, and design outcomes.
+This intellectual framework develops and advances the discipline of Intelligent Design Systems (IDS), which concerns people, environments, artifacts, and rules.
 IDS builds upon a variety of disciplines to inform one architecture that is invigorated through a focus on three themes: